 Phone: 805.704.4728 (cell)

-Welcome to BUS 245 Introduction to Business, a Distance Education course.
+Welcome to BUS 245 Introduction to Business.
 In this course you will be exposed to key business disciplines including Economics, Finance, Accounting, Marketing, Human Resources, International Business and Ethics.
 You will become familiar with concepts and current thinking in each area, and will have the opportunity to analyze and apply these ideas to the business world.
 This is a course where you will bring your own work experience to our virtual classroom to create a robust learning environment.
 Expect your business acumen to grow through group discussions, and thought-provoking case study analysis.